Topics Map > Research Policy and Compliance > Human Research Protection Program (HRPP)

 Post-Approval Monitoring Program

-The Post-Approval Monitoring (PAM) Program was created to improve the quality, efficiency and effectiveness of the Human Research Protection Program (HRPP) by providing education and oversight for researchers conducting human subjects research approved by a UW–Madison Institutional Review Board (IRB).
+The Post-Approval Monitoring (PAM) Program was created to improve the quality, efficiency and effectiveness of the Human Research Protection Program (HRPP) by providing education and oversight for researchers conducting human subjects research approved by a UW–Madison Institutional Review Board (IRB) or ceded by UW-Madison to an external IRB.

 The PAM Program functions to maximize the safety of research participants and ensure data integrity by confirming that research is implemented in a manner consistent with the IRB approved protocol and in compliance with applicable regulations and institutional policies.
 The PAM program also aims to provide researchers with education and tools to fulfill their role as principal investigators (PI) and reduce institutional risk.